 Fortunately, decluttering your desk is easy and possible.

-Once you get in the habit of putting things in their “home”, you will find that you will have extra time to do other important jobs.
+Once you get in the habit of putting things in their “home”, you will find that you will have extra time to do other important jobs such as creating art.

 Organization Tips – Manage Your Time